Sauk River Whitewater Rafting | Class 3-4

 Liability Waiver Required prior to trip: yes (online here)

-Shhhh... this river is a secret!
-The guides love the Sauk and our guests rave about it because it is simply amazing.
+The Sauk River is surrounded by incredible mountains and represents one of the finest pure whitewater rafting trips anywhere.
+It has something for everyone.
+The guides love the Sauk River whitewater rafting trip near Seattle and our guests rave about it because it is simply amazing.
 The Sauk River is a perfect intermediate level whitewater trip that feels like a wilderness adventure.
-While you're there it feels like you're a million miles from the stresses and traffic, but it only takes less than 2 hours of driving from downtown Seattle.
-Very continuous, fun, splashy whitewater surrounded by magnificent peaks and mountainous views of the North Cascade Mountains.
-A real treasure of a river that is hidden from all that would bother you back in the city.
+While you're there, it feels like you're a million miles from the stresses and traffic, but it only takes less than 2 hours of driving from downtown Seattle.
+Very continuous, fun, splashy whitewater surrounded by magnificent peaks and mountainous views of the North Cascade Mountains—a real treasure that is hidden from all that would bother you back in the city.
 Leave work behind and feel the thrill of the Sauk River and witness the majesty of an ancient river corridor that remains alive and vibrant with more continuous whitewater than any other Western Washington commercial section.
 7 miles of some of the best whitewater in the northwest that seems to take your breath away and leave you wanting more around every incredible river bend.
 This is a great step up from rivers like the Skagit, Wenatchee, or Teiton Rivers in Washington and functions as a nice escape for thrill seekers who want to get out of Seattle or Bellingham and run some great big wave/technical whitewater.
-This is our premier whitewater trip and is not recommended for kids or the elderly; but for those who crave the adventurous feel of a mountain stream that is gushing with natural beauty, then look no further than the Sauk.
+This is our premier whitewater trip and is not recommended for kids or the elderly; but for those who crave the adventurous feel of a mountain stream that is gushing with natural beauty, then look no further than the Sauk River whitewater rafting trip.

 The Sauk River screams down the Western slopes of the North Cascades through dense alpine forests.
 It has a wilderness feel that is only rivaled by longer multi-day expeditions like the Selway and Middle Fork.
 When you're on the Sauk you definitely feel like you're away from it all, even though your guides have meticulously planned out our safety procedures just in case.
 With occasional views of Osprey, Black Bear, Salmon, Deer, Ducks, and Otters, as well as views of Bedal Peak, Mt.
 Pugh, White Chuck Mountain, and Whitehorse Peak, all within a couple hours drive from Seattle or Bellingham, Washington.
 There is no way to get the feel of a true nature escape, coupled with the unrivaled thrill of glacially fed, refreshing whitewater, than a trip on the Sauk.